citrix-openstack/devstack/tools/xen/README.md

     # First time Ubuntu network install params
     # UBUNTU_INST_IFACE="eth3"
     # UBUNTU_INST_IP="dhcp"

+    # NOTE: Specifying FLAT_NETWORK_BRIDGE is an error, as it will be guessed
+    # by the script from the network mapping, and passed to the OpenStack VM
+    # as a kernel parameter
     EOF

 ## Step 4: Run `./install_os_domU.sh` from the `tools/xen` directory